Shatter (film)

-Shatter is a 1974 action film starring Stuart Whitman, Lung Ti, Lily Li, Anton Diffring and Peter Cushing.
+Shatter (奪命刺客 (Duó mìng cìkè, Dyut6 ming6 chi3 haak3), released in the United States as Call Him Mr. Shatter) is a 1974 action film directed by Michael Carreras and Monte Hellman, starring Stuart Whitman, Ti Lung, Lily Li, Anton Diffring and Peter Cushing (in his final Hammer Films production).
 It was the second and final international co-production between Hammer Film Productions of England and Shaw Brothers Studio of Hong Kong.
-The film was shot entirely on location in Hong Kong.
+It was distributed by Avco-Embassy.